-Smart data center operators are providing full disaster recovery services that not only replicate the servers between data centers, but also replicate the entire network configuration in a way that recovers the network as quickly as the backed up cloud servers.
+Smart data center operators are providing full cloud computing disaster recovery services that not only replicate the servers between data centers, but also replicate the entire network configuration in a way that recovers the network as quickly as the backed up cloud servers.

 Are you hesitant about adopting cloud computing services into your IT infrastructure?
 You are not alone.
 Data security is the leading concern for IT professionals when it comes to cloud computing.
 Private cloud computing allows for the control that most PCI and HIPAA-sensitive organizations require over their data.
 When it comes to security, the importance of control over your environment cannot be overstated, and leads most IT professionals to adopt private cloud hosting over the public cloud.
 When comparing cloud options, here are 5 security tips to consider.
 (Read more)

 Despite the phenomenal growth of cloud computing and the increase of knowledge that comes with it, there are still many myths about the cloud that persist even to this day.
 If you’re thinking about moving to the cloud or are already there, there are some beliefs you should know that might cause you to rethink your cloud strategy.
 (Read more)